Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Experiments

 \subsection{Datasets}

-\textbf{RAF-DB} \cite{li2017reliable} is a popular in-the-wild FER dataset containing 29,672 facial images collected from the Internet, and each sample is labeled independently by around 40 annotators.
-RAF-DB provides seven basic expression labels and eleven compound expression labels.
-Our experiments use the seven basic expressions, namely, neutral, happiness, surprise, sadness, anger, disgust and fear, involving 12,271 images for training and 3,068 images for testing.
+\textbf{RAF-DB} \cite{li2017reliable} is a widely used in-the-wild FER dataset that contains 29,672 facial images collected from the Internet.
+Each sample in the dataset is independently labeled by around 40 annotators.
+RAF-DB provides labels for seven basic expressions and eleven compound expressions.
+In our experiments, we focus on the seven basic expressions, namely neutral, happiness, surprise, sadness, anger, disgust, and fear, involving 12,271 images for training and 3,068 images for testing.

-\textbf{AffectNet} \cite{mollahosseini2017affectnet} is currently the largest real-world FER dataset publicly available containing over 1M facial images collected from the Internet.
+\textbf{AffectNet} \cite{mollahosseini2017affectnet} is currently the largest real-world FER dataset publicly available containing over 1 million (1M) facial images collected from the Internet.
 It holds manually and automatically labeled samples.
 And our experiments use the manually labeled images, following the convention in prior work \cite{xue2021transfer,ma2021facial,li2021mvt,wang2020suppressing,zhang2021relative}.
-There are two different choices for result comparison denoted by \textbf{AffectNet-7} and \textbf{AffectNet-8} , considering the said seven basic expressions and the seven basic expressions plus contempt, respectively.
+There are two different choices for result comparison denoted by \textbf{AffectNet-7} and \textbf{AffectNet-8}, considering the said seven basic expressions and the seven basic expressions plus contempt, respectively.
 AffectNet-7 includes 283,901 images for training and 3,500 images for testing, while AffectNet-8 contains 287,568 images for training and 4,000 images for testing.

-\textbf{FERPlus} \cite{barsoum2016training} is an extended version of FER2013, including 28,709 training, 3,589 validation and 3,589 testing grayscale images, collected by the Google search engine.
-Every image with the spatial extent of 48$\times$48 pixels is labeled by 10 annotators to one of the eight emotion classes (the seven basic expressions plus contempt).
-The validation set is usually utilized for model training as well.
+\textbf{FERPlus} \cite{barsoum2016training} is an extended version of FER2013, including 28,709 training, 3,589 validation and 3,589 testing grayscale images, collected using the Google search engine.
+Each image in the dataset, with the spatial extent of 48$\times$48 pixels, is labeled by 10 annotators to one of the eight emotion classes (the seven basic expressions plus contempt).
+The validation set is commonly used for model training as well.